Welcome to the Schools’ Service of MiddlesbroughThe Bishop's Vision for Education is

 Whilst we seek to ensure our children and young people develop spiritually, Diocesan schools must educate the whole child, ensuring all our children also achieve their full academic potential.

-It is important then that in 2020-21, 85% of Diocesan schools were judged by Ofsted to be providing Good or Outstanding education with the remaining schools already making rapid progress ready for further inspection in the near future.
+It is important then that at the end of the last academic year (2020-21), 85% of Diocesan schools were judged by Ofsted to be providing Good or Outstanding education with the remaining schools already making rapid progress in readiness for further inspection in the near future.
+This percentage of good and outstanding schools is in line with the picture for all schools nationally.
+In relations to their Diocesan inspections, which separately looks at RE, Collective Worship and Catholic Life, as expected are a greater proportion, 92% of schools, were judged to be good or better in their last inspection report.

 I hope you find the information provided both informative and interesting and thank you for your interest in Catholic education in the Diocese of Middlesbrough.